VIALabs-io/hello-erc721/README.md

 - Node.js and npm (Node Package Manager)
 - A text editor such as VSCode for editing `.sol` and `.ts` files

+Please visit [node documentation link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more information.

 ## Installation

+Please open a terminal to run the following commands.
+You can use any terminal of your choice, including the built in terminal in vscode (Terminal -> New Terminal)

 1. **Clone the Repository**:
    ```